MAGNETISM-MSU/magnetic-lab-msu/README.md

 #### CREDITS

-Some of these colormaps used here have been cited from [gnuplot-colorbrewer](https://github.com/aschn/gnuplot-colorbrewer) which is written and maintained by Anna Schneider <annarschneider@gmail.com>.
+Some of the colormaps used here have been cited from [gnuplot-colorbrewer](https://github.com/aschn/gnuplot-colorbrewer) which is written and maintained by Anna Schneider <annarschneider@gmail.com>.

 ##### HINT: This tutorial has been made up for using on Gnuplot 5.2 only !